FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

   - Exploring roles and self-registration.
   - Using an iFrame to have a custom login screen with no redirects.

-We're working on a tutorial on iFrame as well as exploring roles in your React app, so keep your eyes peeled for those in the upcoming months!

 Now you know how to integrate a react application with an OAuth server like FusionAuth.
 By delegating authentication to such a server, your react application can focus on building features, not auth.